adgellida/ubunsys/README.md

 <img src="http://i.imgur.com/X7GPrt2.png" width="500">

-Configurable app referent to packages, updates and configurations.

 If you want to use PPA
 =============================================

-sudo add-apt-repository -y ppa:adgellida/ubunsys sudo apt-get -y update sudo apt-get -y install ubunsys
+sudo add-apt-repository -y ppa:adgellida/ubunsys

+sudo apt-get -y update

+sudo apt-get -y install ubunsys

 What this program do